starshyyne/lauramunro.nz/readme.md

 - Make a change to a template file to test for changes
 - Run $ bundle exec jekyll serve
 - Changes will appear!

+## Publishing on GitHub Pages
+GitHub pages requires the github-pages plugin to be added both to the config.yml file, and the gemfile.
+Remember to run "bundle update" after making changes to these files.
+After publishing to GitHub you make get import errors with the sass setup - I had to copy over the breakpoint stylesheets so GitHub can compile the sass correctly, which can be downloaded from their repo: https://github.com/at-import/breakpoint